The Practicum Requirement

 We employ a broad understanding of what constitutes an appropriate site or opportunity for a political science practicum.
 Certainly, many types of internships easily qualify, such as election campaigns, offices in any branch of government, advocacy groups and lobbying organizations, legal practices, and most non-profit community organizations.
 But the work that you are doing for an organization is more important than the nature of the organization itself.
 Tending to the Rose Garden as the White House summer gardening intern might get you very close to the center of power, but may not provide as meaningful political work as something, say, more “grassroots” in the Twin Cities.

-Also, the writing that you agree to do with your faculty supervisor can go a long way into making an internship an appropriate practicum.
-Filing papers in a law firm might not itself appear very “political,” but with guided reflection or reaction papers to the things you might be observing, more meaningful issues can be brought into focus.
-We encourage you to discuss potential internships with a member of the department, or the department chair, from an early stage.
+Also, the writing and reflection that you do in POLI 213 can go a long way toward making an internship an appropriate practicum experience.
+Filing papers in a law firm might not itself appear very “political,” but with guided reflection can help you bring meaningful issues into focus.
+We encourage you to discuss potential internships with Career Exploration and the POLI 213 faculty advisor.

 How do I find an internship?

-Begin with a visit to the Academic Internships section of the Career Exploration website: https://www.macalester.edu/career-exploration and follow up with a visit to their office on the first floor of Kagin.
+Begin with a visit to the Academic Internships section of the Career Exploration website and follow up with a visit to their office on the first floor of Kagin.
 They have many resources tailored to Political Science, such as lists of sites where students have worked.
-The Director of the Internship Program, Mike Porter, also has a wealth of knowledge about opportunities in and beyond the Twin Cities.
+The Director of the Internship Program, Jinna Johnson, also has a wealth of knowledge about opportunities.
 Because of Macalester’s experience with so many students over many years, you will be able to get good advice about internships that have provided particularly good opportunities.
 Not only that, you’ll find that there are many organizations that have enjoyed strong relationships with Macalester and are actively seeking out students like you.

 Does a study away internship count as one of my two courses from outside the department?